Skip to main content

 Testing

 Every production of ARMRA colostrum undergoes a third-party audit for microbes, glyphosate, and other contaminants by ISO/IEC Certified labs.
-Also, as we said, Immune Revival has been the subject of at least one clinical trial and a research study.
+Also, as we said, Health Revival has been the subject of at least one clinical trial and a research study.
 Though self-funded, the research indicates that participants tolerated the supplement well.

 Interactions